myselfHimanshu/ultron-vision/README.md

 </details>

 > From here on, the codes are available in this repo.
-Codes are trained on below given hardware configurations.
+Models are trained on below given hardware configurations.

 <details>
     <summary>31st May 2020</summary>